d-ries/linux-essentials/07_advancedcommands/exercises/control_operators/99_exercises.md

 - displays the text "couldn't delete the file!" when the files couldn’t be deleted

 ## Task 3
 Imagine you need to create a backup of all home folders to the folder /backup.
 After the backup is done copying, the pc needs to shut down.
 Unfortunately, you need to go.
 How are you able to do this so you can leave now.
 Try this.
+?> A good backup also keeps the timestamps and ownerships of the file in tact!

 ## Task 4
 Create a directory source and a directory destination in your home folder.
 Also create a text file named "important.txt" in the folder source.
 You need to copy this file to the folder destination.
 If the copy was successful, you can delete the folder source with the command rmdir.
 How are you able to do this with only one commandline?
 Try this..